MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     *(more on that below)* and make sure the instance-sources and the instances are set to be viewed in the Viewer.

-    Be careful thought, as if your instance-sources are heavy meshes, you might end-up with an unresponsive Viewer.
+    Be careful though, as if your instance-sources are heavy meshes, you might end up with an unresponsive Viewer.

     More details `in this video <https://youtu.be/VYRjWw6biEQ>`_.